Frequently Asked Questions

 What do you treat?
 Are there medications that you cannot prescribe?

 I primarily work with young to middle-aged adults who experience anxiety, depression, OCD, mood disorders, and trauma.
-I do not prescribe stimulant medications, but I can prescribe non-stimulant options for ADHD.
-In New York, I am not able to prescribe any controlled substances, including certain sleep or anxiety medications.
+Due to state regulations, I am unable to prescribe stimulant medications for ADHD (such as Adderall, Ritalin, Vyvanse).
 If you are already taking these medications, I can still help with other aspects of your care and collaborate with your current provider to ensure coordinated support.

 Do you accept insurance?

-I am in network with many major insurance plans (Aetna, Anthem, Blue Cross/Blue Shield, Cigna and Evernorth, Carelon Behavioral Health, GEHA, Oscar, Optum, Oxford, UMR, and UHC), utilizing the billing platform Headway.
+I am in network with many major commercial insurance plans (Aetna, Anthem, Blue Cross/Blue Shield, Cigna and Evernorth, Carelon Behavioral Health, GEHA, Oscar, Optum, Oxford, UMR, UHC, Medical Mutual).
 I also accept self-pay patients can provide a super bill for you to submit for out of network reimbursement to your insurance.
 Rates for self pay are $275 for an initial appointment and range from $150-200 for follow ups depending on the length of the appointment.
 I accept most major credit cards as well as FSA/HSA.

 Where and when do you see patients?

-I provide care entirely through secure telehealth visits for adults in Ohio and New York.
+I provide psychiatric care for adults throughout Ohio via secure telehealth, with in-person appointments available one day per week in Blue Ash, Ohio.
+In-person appointments take place at the office of Purposeful Path Counseling.
 Appointments are available on weekdays with early morning and daytime hours, typically starting as early as 7:30 AM and continuing through the afternoon.

 How do I schedule an appointment and what should I expect after I schedule?